Logolo/ovpnauth/README.md

 Bugs / Known Issues
 --------------------
-- All password prompts currently echo the input back to the terminal.

 - I am currently using a work-around for an error I encountered when compiling this program on my CentOS 6 server: `warning: Using 'dlopen' in statically linked applications requires at runtime the shared libraries from the glibc